JiayuanWang-JW/YOLOv8-multi-task/README.md

 - combine_class: means the model will combine "classes" into one class, such as our project combining the "car", "bus", "truck", and "train" into "vehicle".

 - single_cls: This will combine whole detection classes into one class, for example, you have 7 classes in your dataset, and when you use "single_cls", it will automatically combine them into one class.
 When you set single_cls=False or delete the single_cls from model.train().
-Please follow the below Note to change the "tnc" in both dataset.yaml and model.yaml, the output of the detection head as well.
+Please follow the below Note to change the "tnc" in both dataset.yaml and model.yaml, "nc_list" in dataset.yaml, the output of the detection head as well.